sverrefroy/BlynkLibrary/README.md

 With this client it is possible to use the push or pull technology to read sensors or control any kind of software or hardware.

 The BlynkRepeater application is just a UDP server together with a Blynk client.
 The server listens at a port and if a message of type

 id value

 is sent (for example, 15 33.2), then the virtual pin id will push the value to a correspoding configured device application.

+1. Start BlynkRepeater with

+dotnet run --project BlynkRepeater\BlynkRepeater.csproj

+2. Use Netcat command:

+nc 127.0.0.1 8000 -u

+to send message messages like (manually send by pressing enter):

+15 1000
+15 101.33